Installing goestools onto a Raspberry Pi 3 or 4 and setting up and sighting in the dish.

 Find the IP Address of the Pi with one of the two methods below:

 Open your network routers’ configuration page on any PC, and search the settings for a list of connected devices.
-You should be able to see the Raspberry Pi listed there, with it’s IP address.
+You should be able to see the Raspberry Pi listed there, with its IP address.
 Please note that router reboots, loss of power, etc. can change your PI’s IP address.

 Now you should connect to your Pi from a PC on the same network using any SSH software such as PuTTy.
 I would recommend that you create saved sessions with PuTTy, as you might be using it a lot!